Paragraph jump menu

 Project Overview

-The City of Boulder is proposing an update to its current public nuisance ordinance to redefine public nuisance and create a chronic nuisance designation.
+On Aug.
+8, 2024 City Council approved an update to the city’s public nuisance ordinance to redefine public nuisance and create a chronic nuisance designation.
 This project is part of a larger effort to strengthen living conditions for all Boulder community members, better define the rights and responsibilities of property owners, create stronger neighborhoods and uphold public safety.
-If adopted, the ordinance will apply to property owners (owner-occupied and rental) who are repeatedly unresponsive to correcting repeated violations.
-The city anticipates that 2 percent or less of properties citywide will fall into this category.

 About the Updates

-The city is taking a data-driven approach to public and chronic nuisance.
 The last five years of data has been studied to understand nuisance violations trends throughout the city.
 Additionally, a comparison of other cities was completed.

 • Education